Frequently Asked Questions (FAQ)

 - Can I apply online?

 The purpose of DGACA is to administer the Qualification Lists (QL) established under the collective bargaining agreement between participating studios and the DGA.
-This collective bargaining agreement is called the DGA Basic Agreement and the QL information can be found under article 14, section 200.
+This collective bargaining agreement is called the DGA Basic Agreement and the QL information can be found under article 14, starting with section 200.

 Additionally, DGACA and the QLs attempt to provide some stability to a freelance workforce: to allow persons working in Guild represented classifications some modicum of continuity in their careers, and to insulate production companies from pressures to employ inexperienced people.